Video Introduction to “The Angelic Ladder”

 The Ontological Argument for God has always been controversial.
 Some believers think it works.
 Other believers say it does not.
 I am in the latter group.
 It’s good to explore when and if arguments for God are dysfunctional.
 I am indeed asserting that the Ontological Argument does not work.
 It’s tricky, though, because OA’s power is in […]

-There’s a meme that universal reconciliation (wherein the Gehenna of Judgment doesn’t last forever) doesn’t work with free will.
+There’s a meme that universal reconciliation (wherein the Gehenna of Judgment doesn’t last forever) doesn’t work with free will (or agency, or dignity, or cooperation, or what have you).
 We’ve discussed this before on this blog, but that material had some distractions that I hope we can avoid this time around.
-The point this time is to focus, and make a really simple rebuttal of […]
+The point this time […]

 The Bible talks about justice a lot.
 In the abstract, Biblical justice is really straightforward.
 But the manner in which Biblical justice plays out is complicated.
 That’s because justice…